eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-01-22-policy-subject-activate-token-integration.md

 This new concept of [Policy actions](basic-policy.html#actions) allows upfront defined modifications to policies without the need for the one invoking the action to have "WRITE" permissions granted on the policy.

-## Activate token based activation of subject
+## Token based activation of subject

 Together with the concept of actions, a first action named [`activateTokenIntegration`](basic-policy.html#action-activatetokenintegration) is added.